-Our hearing can be harmed if we’re exposed to a brief intense sound – say, a gunshot – or to persistent loud sounds such as we encounter at ensemble rehearsals, band and orchestra concerts, and in small practice rooms (not to mention dance clubs and sound production studios).
+Our hearing can be harmed if we’re exposed to a brief intense sound – say, an explosion – or to persistent loud sounds such as we encounter at ensemble rehearsals, band and orchestra concerts, and in small practice rooms (not to mention dance clubs and sound production studios).

 The louder the sound, the shorter the safe exposure time.

-With sound, everyday conversation doesn’t produce dangerous levels, but the high-volume settings in which we musicians work compel us to take protective steps, much like workers in noisy factories, or else we risk damaging our ears.
+With sound, everyday conversation doesn’t produce dangerous levels, but the high-volume settings in which we musicians work compel us to take protective steps, much like workers in noisy factories, or else we risk hearing damage.

-Speaking of factories, in the U.S., the government regulations that specify safe sound limits in the workplace don’t apply to the entertainment industries.
+Speaking of factories, in the U.S., the government regulations that specify safe sound limits in workplaces don’t apply to the entertainment industries.
 So it’s up to us musicians to look after ourselves.
-Across the Atlantic, however, noise-at-work regulations became applicable to the entertainment industries in 2008.
+Across the Atlantic, though, noise-at-work regulations became applicable to the entertainment industries in 2008.

 The Musician’s Way explores five actions we can take to prevent hearing loss: